Bayan Aman

-Bayan Aman (born 1 July 2005) is a Saint Lucian footballer who plays as a defender for First League of the Republika Srpska club FK Velež Nevesinje and the Saint Lucia national team.
+Bayan Aman (born 1 July 2005) is a Saint Lucian footballer who plays for Cymru Premier club Trefelin and the Saint Lucia national team.

 Club career

 Aman began playing football in primary school before a teacher recommended joining his local club, Vista YFC.
 He remained with the club from age eight to thirteen.
 From Vista, he joined the academy of Colchester United and worked his way through the club's under-18 and under-21 sides.
 He made his senior debut in 2023 during a month-long loan at Felixstowe & Walton United.
 During the loan, he made only two league appearances after committing a serious foul against a Wroxham player during his second appearance which saw the match abandoned after fourteen minutes.

 In August 2024, Aman left Colchester United and joined Hendon F.C. of the Isthmian League Premier Division.
-The club first spotted the player at Colchester in a fourth round 2023-204 Essex Senior Cup victory over Walthamstow.
+The club first spotted the player at Colchester in a fourth round 2023–24 Essex Senior Cup victory over Walthamstow.
 In total, he made ten official appearances throughout the season, including six in the league and two in the 2024–25 FA Cup qualifying rounds.
 After making one appearance for Northwood F.C. in the Middlesex Senior Cup, Aman joined Sutton Common Rovers of the same league in November 2024.
 He played eight league matches for the club by the end of the season.

 In February 2025, it was announced that Aman had signed for a club abroad for the first time, joining First League of the Republika Srpska club FK Velež Nevesinje in Bosnia and Herzegovina.

+In September 2026 on transfer deadline day he signed for Cymru Premier club Trefelin.